Zielon/PBRenderer/README.md

 ####  Physically Based Renderer

-GLTF application for creating physically based renderings.
+Application for creating physically based renderings.
 The whole project is divided into two main parts; rasterizer and pbrenderer.
 The first part implements a few basic GLSL shaders for visualising normals with flat and smooth shading, additionally, mouse picking and normal ray casting is added.
 A user can fly around the scene freely using the following buttons: W, S, D, A and left mouse button.
 Finally, place the camera in a selected position in the world space and render an image using R or C button.
 The former has to be pressed to physically based render a scene and the latter to ray cast normals.
 The biggest part of this project is pbrenderer with the following functions:

+To run the project Visual Studio is needed.
+Render images are saved in the folder output which is created in the repository root automatically.

 #### Available integrators:
 ```
 1) Whitted
 2) Direct light
-3) Path tracer with importance sampling
+3) Path tracer with MIS
 ```

 ####  Available BRDFs materials:
 ```
-1) Lambertian with cosine weighted sampling
+1) Lambertian
 2) Perfect specular
 3) Perfect transmit
 4) Plastic